Kimura Grip Trail Arm Series: Chaining and El Gato, a BJJ Tutorial

 If, during the "stargazer" position, your partner happens to hold onto your leg by clasping their hands together (thus preventing your move to north/south or side control), take this for the opportunity that it is: a chance to finish a new submission.
 Slide your hips to the other side of your partner's head (I accomplish this in the video by sliding first forward, and then around my partner's head, being much nicer than smashing through their head with your hips).

 Now, pull their far elbow all the way in, so that your "knee pit" ends up matching up with their armpit.
-From here, you can bite down on a solid figure four triangle if you have longer legs (or shorter, but flexible, legs), and if not, you can use the threat of a triangle to encourage your partner to let go so that you can finish the pass as normal.
+From here, you can bite down on a solid figure four triangle if you have longer legs (or shorter, but flexible, legs).
+If you don't, you can use the threat of a triangle to encourage your partner to let go so that you can finish the pass as normal.

 Triangle or N/S finish?